 Each Home and Building shall have a screened service yard enclosing recycling bins, compost bins, trash containers, clothes drying apparatus, landscape debris, outdoor maintenance equipment, AC condensers and other items stored outside.
-Service yards may be detached from a Commercial Building and must be screened from view of other Buildings or rights of way.
-Service yards for Homes must be immediately adjacent to the Home.
-Service yard screening shall match the adjacent architecture, materials and paint colors of the Home.
+Service yards must be screened from view of other Buildings or rights of way.
+Service yards for Homes must be immediately adjacent to the Home and screened by a fence at least 48" tall.
+Service yard screening shall match the adjacent architecture, materials, and paint colors of the Home.
 A fence on the property line, at least 20' in length, with returns to the Home may also be considered as a residential service yard.